-Specify the settings for accessing the Docker API.
-For more information about using the Docker integration with WebStorm, see Docker.
+Specify the settings for accessing the Docker Engine API from WebStorm.
+For more information about using the Docker integration with WebStorm, refer to Docker.

 Enable the Docker plugin

 This functionality relies on the Docker plugin, which is bundled and enabled in WebStorm by default.
-If the relevant features are not available, make sure that you did not disable the plugin.
+If the relevant features aren't available, make sure that you didn't disable the plugin.

 Open the Installed tab, find the Docker plugin, and select the checkbox next to the plugin name.